 Before heading to Petite Anse D’Arlet we decided to stay for a drink and get a small bite to eat.
 The food looked amazing.
 After 20 minutes of trying to flag over the two waitresses/owners and failing to get noticed we finally decided that we weren’t going to be served.
 If only I could speak French I would have had a few choice words to say!

-I suppose it’s the service level that let me down.
-Compared to St Lucia, the islands in the Grenadines and Barbados, many of the people in Martinque seemed to have a dislike for tourists…or perhaps English tourists?!
+I suppose it’s the service level that let me down and that’s probably because it was Carnival season.
+Compared to St Lucia, the islands in the Grenadines and Barbados, many of the people in Martinique seemed to have a dislike for tourists…or perhaps English tourists?!
 I don’t know.
-I just felt like it was so different coming from the other islands where people bent over backwards to help you.
+I just felt like it was so different coming from the other islands where people bent over backward to help you.